Polysorb MP: detailed instructions for use. How to take Polysorb, principle of action and indications

 • poisoning with salts of heavy metals;

-• increased content of some endotoxins associated with their release into the intestine.
+• increased content of some endotoxins associated with their release into the intestines.

-When taken orally, the drug is not absorbed and leaves the intestines along with the feces, without undergoing changes in its chemical structure.
-At the same time, neutralized toxic components are on the surface of the sorbent, which reduces its effectiveness (part of the toxic substances are released before the patient leaves the body).
+When taken orally, the drug is not absorbed and leaves the intestine along with the feces, without undergoing changes in its chemical structure.
+In this case, neutralized toxic components are located on the surface of the sorbent, which reduces its effectiveness (some of the toxic substances are released before leaving the patient’s body).

 Note: the list of indications for the use of Polysorb does not include the fight against excess weight.
-The drug has no effect on existing body fat and blood lipid levels.
-However, it can be used with some success for weight loss.
+The drug has no effect on existing fat deposits and blood lipid levels.
+However, it can be used for weight loss with some success.

 Composition and properties

 The composition of the drug "Polysorb" does not include auxiliary chemical or organic compounds.
 The product consists exclusively of pure colloidal silicon dioxide.
-With a low quality of the drug, there may be a minimum amount of technical impurities that do not affect the pharmacological effect of the drug.
+If the quality of the drug is low, there may be a minimum amount of technical impurities that do not affect the pharmacological effect of the drug.

 Polysorb is a non-selective drug that can act on different types of toxins.
-Moreover, its effectiveness in relation to each of them will be lower than when using specific antidotes.
+However, its effectiveness against each of them will be lower than when using specific antidotes.
 The sorption capacity of silicon dioxide is 300 mg/gram.
-Polysorb has a fairly large weight.
+Polysorb is quite heavy.
 Therefore, taking the drug against the background of intestinal atony can lead to its accumulation in the intestinal cavity and the development of mechanical obstruction.

 Indications for use

-• acute and chronic oral poisoning with chemical and biological toxins;
+• acute and chronic oral poisoning by chemical and biological toxins;

 • intestinal infections;